 To eliminate NetPanel Study unwanted browser extension our malware researchers recommend scanning your computer with Spyhunter.

-NetPanel Study behaves like a potentially unwanted application (PUA) such as adware - adware-type apps serve their users with various surveys too.
-However, usually they feed them with other unwanted content such as pop-up ads, coupons, banners, etc. Besides, developers promote them as completely legitimate apps, but that is not always the case.
-There are many apps that help their developers to generate revenue from collected data but do not provide their users with any real value.
+NetPanel Study behaves like a potentially unwanted application (PUA) such as adware.
+Adware-type apps also deliver surveys, however, they usually feed people with other unwanted content such as pop-up ads, coupons, banners, etc. Furthermore, developers promote them as legitimate apps (this is not the case).
+Many apps help developers to generate revenue by collected data but provide regular users with no real value.

 How did potentially unwanted applications install on my computer?

-Sometimes potentially unwanted apps can be downloaded from their websites (people can download them intentionally).
-Nevertheless, most of them are distributed bundling them into setups of other programs.
-It is being done to trick users into downloading/installing unwanted apps through other software (its download/installation setups).
-Developers hide information about additionally included apps in "Custom", "Advanced" and other similar settings (options) of the installation/download setups.
-They hope that people will not check any of the available settings and will allow for unwanted apps to be downloaded and installed together with the wanted software.
-Additionally, unwanted downloads/installations can be caused through intrusive ads - if clicked, some of these ads run scripts that download/install unwanted apps.
+PUAs can sometimes be downloaded from 'official' websites (people download them intentionally), however, most are distributed by bundling them into set-ups of other programs.
+This is done to trick users into downloading/installing unwanted apps through set-ups of other software.
+Developers hide information about additionally-included apps in "Custom", "Advanced" and other similar settings (options) of the installation/download set-ups.
+They hope that people will not check the available settings and thus allow unwanted apps to be downloaded and installed with the regular software.
+Note that unwanted downloads/installations can be caused through intrusive ads - if clicked, some run scripts that download/install unwanted apps.

 How to avoid installation of potentially unwanted applications?

-It is not recommended to download software via third party downloaders, using torrents or other Peer-to-Peer networks like eMule, untrustworthy websites and so on.
-The best and safest way to achieve it is to use official pages for that.
-Do not leave "Custom", "Advanced" or other similar settings of any download or installation setup unchecked.
-Opt-out offers to install (or download) bundled apps before completing the setup.
-Avoid clicking intrusive advertisements, even if they look harmless (legitimate).
-There are many ads that, if clicked, redirect people to untrustworthy websites such as gambling, adult dating, pornography and so on.
-If unwanted ads and redirects are a problem that happens regularly, then see if there are any suspicious entries installed on a web browser and programs on your computer, and remove all unwanted/unknown extensions, plug-ins, pop-ups and other software.
+Do not download software via third party downloaders, using torrents or other Peer-to-Peer networks such as eMule, untrustworthy websites, and so on.
+The best and safest way is to use official web pages.
+Do not leave "Custom", "Advanced" or other similar settings of any download or installation setups unchecked.
+Opt-out of offers to download or install bundled apps before completing the setup.
+Avoid clicking intrusive advertisements, even if they seem harmless and legitimate.
+If clicked, many ads redirect to untrustworthy websites such as gambling, adult dating, pornography, and so on.
+If unwanted ads and redirects are a frequent problem, check for any suspicious entries installed on the browser and programs on your computer.
+Remove all unwanted/unknown extensions, plug-ins, pop-ups, and other dubious software.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.